nmfs-ost/noaa-fit-resources/index.md

 sidebar:
   nav: "docs"
 ---
 [The NOAA Fisheries Integrated Toolbox](https://noaa-fisheries-integrated-toolbox.github.io/) includes scientific tools and software applications developed with contributions from scientists and programmers at NOAA and at external organizations.
-Tools from individual groups (i.e., toolbox "drawers") are found under four organizations, with a fifth drawer that includes general modeling tools used across disciplines or for general analyis.
+Tools from individual groups (i.e., toolbox "drawers") are found under four organizations, with a fifth drawer that includes general modeling tools used across disciplines or for general analysis.

 <ul class ="tools_list">
     <li style="background:rgba(10,69,149,0.4);" >Fish and Fisheries</li>